allpix-squared/allpix-squared/src/modules/WeightingFieldReader/README.md

 Using the **init** model of this module allows reading in from a file in the INIT format, e.g. from an electrostatic TCAD simulation.
 A converter tool for fields from adaptive TCAD meshes is provided with the framework.
+The field is expected to be symmetric around the reference pixel the weighting field is calculated for.

 A warning is printed if the field size does not correspond to a multiple of the pixel size.
 While this is not a problem in general, it might hint at a wrong field map being used.